This post may contain affiliate links. You can view our affiliate disclosure here.

 Currently, the Mevo Plus launch monitor officially supports golf simulation with E6 CONNECT, The Golf Club 2019, Creative Golf 3D (with Golfisimo), Awesome Golf, and GSPro.

-The purchase of a Mevo+ comes with a trimmed version of E6 CONNECT for iOS.
-This software package includes five golf courses, seventeen practice ranges, and a darts minigame.
+- Mevo+: a trimmed version of E6 CONNECT for iOS only; includes six golf courses, seventeen practice ranges, and a darts minigame

 Beyond this, you can purchase the full version of E6 CONNECT for PC.
 This will give you access to the full gamut of features including: